 Think about the sources of light within your setting too.
 How much variety and interest do the light sources in your setting provide?
 I’m constantly amazed by the lack of natural light let in to our learning environments.
 I’ve seen blinds that are constantly closed and even windows that have been painted over by practitioners.
 It’s very difficult to ignite fascination and curiosity under a strip light!
 Ever changing natural light, casting shadows and creating shimmering reflections on the wall near the water tray is very difficult to beat.
 Alongside this, consider how the use of light sources such as light trays, lamps and overhead projectors can add value, enhance experiences and offer new perspectives.

 In order for all of this to work, you’ll need a consistent approach across your classroom or setting: one neutral area amidst the bright colours will just seem plain.
 You’ll have to trust me, as, at first, it might look plain and drab compared to the riot of colour that’s previously been in place.
 Stick with it though, and you’ll find that the children’s drawings, paintings and experiences will seem more full of life and vibrant than ever.
 What better way to celebrate what the children in your class do.

 Find out more

-Our complete classroom packages are ideal whether you are equipping brand new provision or refurbishing existing classrooms, or find out about our bespoke design service for help with planning your space and browse our online resource shop to make individual selections.
+Our complete classroom packages are ideal whether you are equipping brand new provision or refurbishing existing classrooms, or find out about our bespoke design service for help with planning your space.

-Discover our Back to School: Planning Your Environment Webinar where you can develop your vision for a vibrant learning environment and review and evaluate your current classroom layout.
+Discover our Planning Your Environment Webinar where you can develop your vision for a vibrant learning environment and review and evaluate your current classroom layout.